Inference for Dependent Data with Learned Clusters

-The analysis of Algorithm \ref{Algorithm1} requires preliminary theoretical groundwork.
-This section begins by developing a notion of regularity for dissimilarity measures in Subsection \ref{subsec: finite ahlfors}.
+This section presents formal analysis of Algorithm \ref{Algorithm1}.
+Subsection \ref{subsec: finite ahlfors} lays groundwork by defining a notion of regularity for dissimilarity measures.
 Subsections \ref{subsec: asympt ahlfors}--\ref{extension_to_ols} then define an asymptotic theory which is helpful for the analysis of Algorithm \ref{Algorithm1}.
-The regularity conditions in those subsections are sufficient for establishing a mixing central limit theorem to hold, as well as establishing relevant properties of $k$-\texttt{medoids}.
+Together, our regularity conditions are sufficient for establishing a mixing central limit theorem, as well as relevant properties of $k$-\texttt{medoids}.